DinoChiesa/Apigee-Java-WsSec-Signature-2/README.md

 # Java Callout for WS-Security Digital Signature

-This repo contains the Java source code and pom.xml file required to compile a simple Java callout for Apigee, that creates or validates a signed SOAP document that complies with the WS-Security standard.
+This repo contains the Java source code and pom.xml file required to compile a simple Java callout for Apigee, that creates or validates a _signed_ SOAP document that complies with [the SOAP Message Security standard](https://docs.oasis-open.org/wss-m/wss/v1.1.1/os/wss-SOAPMessageSecurity-v1.1.1-os.html), sometimes referred to as WS-Security.
 This repo also contains the packaged jar.

 There's a great deal of flexibility in the WS-Security standard, in terms of how